Long and Short-Term Constraints Driven Safe Reinforcement Learning for Autonomous Driving: EXPERIMENTS

 The LSTC-based method exhibits the highest success rate, surpassing the baseline PPO by $0.2$, and it also surpasses the REC that shows the highest success rate in other comparative methods by $0.13$.
 The main reason lies in the duel-constraint optimization in the LSTC-based method, ensuring the vehicle to safely navigate from the start point to the destination.
 The PPO-Lag and TRPO-Lag methods show lower success rate compared to PPO because their constraints are only goal-oriented that is similar to the reward-driven mechanism in RL methods, in which the vehicle is difficult to balance the two objective, leading to the failure of reaching the destination due to the reduction of exploratory performance.

-TABLE \ref{mainex} shows that our method has the lowest episode cost, which is much lower than TD3-Lag.
+TABLE \ref{mainex} shows that our method has the lowest episode cost in all comparative methods, which means the fewest collisions and the safest decision in our method since the cost value is calculated by the numbers of collisions with other objects and departing from the lane.
 Compared with TRPO-Lag and FAC, the best methods in classic CMDP and SafeRL-kit, our LSTC method achieves lower episode cost values by $0.26$ and $1.98$, respectively.
-The main reason is that the short-term constraint in the LSTC method considers the vehicle's state-based safety, which encompasses avoidance of collisions with other vehicles, cones, obstacles, and warning signs, etc., so as to decrease the episode cost and improve the safety performance.
+The main reason is that the short-term constraint in the LSTC method considers the vehicle's state-based safety, which encompasses avoidance of collisions, so as to decrease the episode cost and improve the safety performance.
 In contrast, other safe RL methods rely on the goal-oriented constraint that only considers the long-term safety, achieving higher episode cost values.
 Since PPO doesn't consider risks and aims to solely maximize the expected reward, its episode cost is the highest in all the comparative methods.
 The episode cost of REC is also much higher than our method because it learns the risk policy to minimize the cost.
 However, the risk policy takes over the main policy in hazardous states, which it struggles to learn.